apache/jena-site/source/documentation/inference/__index.md

 <p>The general form of the Derivation objects is quite abstract but in the case
   of the rule-based reasoners they have a more detailed internal structure that can be accessed - see <code><a href="/documentation/javadoc/jena/org/apache/jena/reasoner/rulesys/RuleDerivation.html">RuleDerivation</a></code>.</p>
-<p>Derviation information is rather expensive to compute and store.
+<p>Derivation information is rather expensive to compute and store.
 For this reason,
   it is not recorded by default and <code>InfModel.serDerivationLogging(true)</code>
   must be used to enable derivations to be recorded.
 This should be called before any queries are made to the inference model.</p>